PCF Learned Sort: a Learning Augmented Sort Algorithm with $O(n \log\log n)$ Expected Complexity

 \section{Conclusion}

-We proposed PCF Learned Sort and proved theoretically that its worst-case computational complexity is $\mathcal{O}(n \log n)$ (without assumptions) and its expected computational complexity is $\mathcal{O}(n\log\log n)$ under mild assumptions on the distribution.
-We then confirm this computational complexity experimentally on both synthetic and real data.
-Furthermore, we provide a theoretical and intuitive explanation for the slow speed of Learned Sort on some datasets.
-This is the first study to theoretically support the experimental success of Learned Sort and provides insight into why and when Learned Sort is fast.
+We proposed PCF Learned Sort, which provides guarantees on both its expected and worst-case complexities.
+We then confirmed these computational complexities empirically on both synthetic and real data.
+This is the first study to support the empirical success of Learned Sort theoretically and provides insight into why Learned Sort is fast.